zhw12/conceptEmbedding/README.md

 ## Input Format
 The input should be a text file with one document per line.

-For files with multiple files, we provide a python file `concatFiles.py` for concatenating them to one file.
+For multiple files, we provide a python file `concatFiles.py` for concatenating them into one file.

 The usage of concatFiles.py is `python concatFiles.py input_dir output_file`.

 Since Segphrase parser uses square brackets to identify phrases in the segmented text, these brackets should be cleaned from input files to avoid misidentification.

 ## Output Format
-There output  consists of
+The output  consists of
 * ```keyphrases.csv```
 The extracted keyphrases by Segphrase.
 * ```segmented_text.txt_phraseAsWord```